Rypo/min-3-flow/README.md

 <details>
 <summary>Why reinvent the wheel?</summary>

   1. I found the client-server paradigm to be somewhat limiting in terms of parameter tuning.
 There are a lot more knobs that can be tuned than are allowed in DALL·E Flow.
-In persuit of this tunability, I ended up adding more functionality than existed with any of the base packages alone,
+In persuit of this tunability, I ended up adding more functionality than existed with any of the base packages alone, so it ended up being more than just the sum of its parts.

   2. I couldn't get DocArray to install on my machine.
 So, why spend an hour debugging when you can spend a month building your own!
 </details>